 Bacterial, viral or fungal infections have to be ruled out along with the presence of parasites and tumours.

 FIV cannot be cured.
-It can only managed by treating symptoms as best possible.
+It can only be managed by treating symptoms as best as possible.

 A cat with FIV will have to be monitored for the effects of secondary infections and other FIV-related symptoms.